nyxgeek/trontastic_usernames/README.md

 person can suggest a better breakdown.

-## By-Format Lists
-The ```by_format``` folder contains top username lists in various formats based on delimiters.
-These are:
-- name (john, smith, jsmith, smithj, johnsmith, smithjohn etc)
-- name.name (john.smith, smith.john)
-- j.smith (j.smith, s.john)
-- smith.j (smith.j, john.s)
-- john.j.smith
-- john.james.smith

 ## Census Lists
 This folder contains a list of census-derived top first names and last names, as well as some middle initials from trontastic research.
 These files, coupled with a generator script, can be used to create massive username lists in all formats.

-## Derived Lists
-This folder contains a list of trontastic-derived top first names and last names, as well as popular middle initials.
-These files, coupled with a generator script, can be used to create massive username lists in all formats.

-## create_usernames.sh
+## create_usernames_from_name.sh
+Will output a file containing usernames in many formats based off of a first and last name that is provided.

+Example:
 ```
-./create_usernames.sh john doe johndoe.txt
+./create_usernames_from_name.sh john doe johndoe.txt
 ```

 A simple bash script that takes a first and last name, and generates possible usernames from them.